afroisalreadyinu/stashpy/README.md

 Among the various methods of installing package dependencies, virtualenv is recommended.
 Python 3.5 comes with pyvenv, which is a built-in equivalent of virtualenv.
-For earlier versions, you will need to manually install virtualenv with `sudo pip install virtualenv.
+For earlier versions, you will need to manually install virtualenv with `sudo pip install virtualenv`.
 If you already have a 2.* version of Python installed together with virtualenv, you can install Python 3 and call virtualenv with the `--python` argument to use the new version, as in `virtualenv stashpy